Zahajki/cube-notation-normalizer/README.md

 normalize("R U R' U'", { invert: true });
 // => "U R U' R'"
 ```
+This makes same result with `normalize("(" + alg + ")'")`, but using this option will make messages of possible errors more clear especially for error location in algorithm string.

 ### normalize.SyntaxError
 [PEG.js](https://pegjs.org/) error class thrown from the parser.